TungLinh6702/OOP/README.md

-Here is some Java code about every basic thing
+Here is some Java code about every basic thing.

-And another one with OOP only
+And another one with OOP only.

-Need help to fix and modernize the code
+Need help to fix and modernize the code.

-Thanks for reading!
+Thanks for reading!.

-From Vietnam with love and passion
+From Vietnam with love and passion.

-Tung Linh, 30th Jan 2024
+Tung Linh, 30th Jan 2024.